 Director(s): Timothé JANSSEN, Mike MAGIDSON – Writer(s): Timothé Janssen, Mike MAGIDSON Contact

-The “A Day in...” collection featured 5 country eps.
-(France, Germany, Italy, the UK and Spain) offering an impressive overview of each of these countries.
+FOREWORD: Our "A Day in Europe" collection featured 5 countries (France, Germany, Italy, the UK, Spain) offering an impressive overview of the various layers of landscapes, urban infrastructure, networks, human activity, etc.

-Today, the question is how to frame the sequels to this collection.
-To continue this exploration of Europe, we felt it necessary to change scale and to choose one that reflects the interdependencies and links that connect all European countries and their populations to each other.
+To continue this exploration of Europe, we felt it necessary to go for a different scale… one that reflects the interdependencies and links that connect all European countries and their populations.
+This is the subject of this new series in 6 episodes, provisionally entitled “EUROPE REVEALED”.

 THE ADDITIONAL HISTORY SERIES: